Pearl poster

 The inciting incident occurs at 12 minutes when Pearl learns about auditions for a church dance troupe touring to perform for soldiers.
 This presents a tangible opportunity to escape and become the star she believes herself to be..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Pearl performs her audition dance for the church troupe.
+Structural examination shows that this crucial beat Pearl performs her audition dance for the church troupe.
 Despite her passionate effort, she sees in the judges' faces that she has failed—she is not special, confirming her mother's words and shattering her dream., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Pearl realizes she must eliminate Mitsy to preserve her facade.
 She accepts her true nature fully—not as a star, but as a monster who will do anything to maintain the illusion of normalcy., demonstrating the transformation achieved throughout the journey.